Phan-Minh-Huy/Multi-Converter/README.md

 ## 🌟 About the Project

-**Smart Web Tools** is a versatile web platform providing an "All-in-One" utility suite.
+**Multi-Converter** is a versatile web platform providing an "All-in-One" utility suite.
 Designed with a modern **Glassmorphism** interface, it supports Dark/Light mode and delivers a seamless user experience through highly optimized client-side and server-side processing.

 The core highlight of this project is the powerful **File Converter** suite:
 - **Ultra-fast Image Conversion** processed entirely on the browser with zero server latency.